 TERMS &

-CONDITIONS: EEI Master Power Purchase & Sale Agreement Unit Firm Power, as more fully described in Section IV.
+CONDITIONS: EEI Master Power Purchase & Sale Agreement, modified for provision of Unit Contingent Power, as more fully described in Section IV.
 Measure of damages not greater than actual cost of cover damages.

 Due to fluctuations in applicable markets, including without limitation natural gas and capital markets, prices included in this Summary Term Sheet are indicative only, and are subject to change until such time as the Parties enter into definitive written agreements with respect to the subject transaction.